naghim/MI_HW_1/README.md

 The implemented program fulfills the following requirements:
 - [x] Use the command line arguments to take the task size (n) and the solution method (1, 2, or 3) used.

-*Note:* our problem is too complex to take its size from the comman line, instead specify it in the input file with the constraints.
+*Note:* our problem is too complex to take its size from the command line, instead specify it in the input file with the constraints.

 - [x] The program outputs the number of steps taken to the standard output.